bsham/ProposalFlow/README.md

 # Main functions
-  - `do_prepKP_RSF.m`: load keypoint annotations and save them as a file.
+  - `do_prepKP_PF.m`: load keypoint annotations and save them as a file.
   - `do_ext_proposal.m`: extract object proposals from images.
   - `do_ext_active_proposal.m`: extract valid object proposals (object proposals near object bounding boxes).
   - `do_makeGT.m`: automatically estimate ground-truth matches for valid object proposals using the keypoint annotations and TPS warping.